 Ok, moving on to sellers…Since I am a listing agent, I did not solicit anyone’s advice on this answer and I will avoid the temptation of jumping on the low hanging fruit of making sure you choose the right agent!
 That one is too easy!
 My number one piece of advice would be that “clean means more money and less time on market”.
 Who doesn’t want more money and who doesn’t’ want to sell fast?
 Duh!
 Make sure to have your home completely dialed in and show ready.
 A clean house makes a wonderful first impression and the first impression is the most important.
 When you are dialing things in, make sure not to forget about the outside.
 Listen, if the inside sparkles but the outside is ugly or neglected, forget about it.
 Buyers will pass you by.
 Make sure you have the full package of inside and out ready to go!
 Next, remember that 92% of buyers start their search online and their first impression of your home will almost always be from your electronic footprint.
 If your home’s photos (both drone and still), virtual tour, website penetration, Facebook and Instagram presence are not top notch, it will cost you showings and limit your ability to sell.
 I see it all the time, bad photos and a lame virtual tour… there is no excuse in today’s day and age.
 If your home has a bad/subpar electronic footprint then you are entering a street fight with a patch over one eye and one arm tied behind your back.
 There really is no excuse for a poorly executed electronic presence, but you would be amazed at how bad some are.
 Your homes electronic footprint has to be spot on!

 Hope these help and although there are many more super important tips, these will ensure that you get off to a great start when buying or selling and also make sure you seem super smart and keen to your friends!
-Lastly, it is Fathers Day!
-Time to thank dear old dad for all he has done over the years.
-Remember, its hard work being a dad and none of us came with an instruction manual.
-Stop long enough to say “I love you” and “thanks for being my dad” and I bet by doing so it might make the day for both of you!
+Lastly, it is Mothers Day!
+Time to thank mom for all she has done over the years.
+Remember, its hard work being a mom and none of us came with an instruction manual.
+Stop long enough to say “I love you” and “thanks for being my mom” and I bet by doing so it might make the day for both of you!

 The Kimbrough Team